 Alcoholics who begin supplementing with thiamine usually begin to feel noticeably better.
 They also tend to notice a drastic improvement of cognitive functions, including memory and judgment.
 This was certainly the case when I began taking thiamine.

-Because alcoholics need many other nutrients that are important for recovery, Alcohol Support is a great investment if you want to feel better after quitting drinking!
+Because alcoholics need many other nutrients that are important for recovery, Calm Support is a great investment if you want to feel better after quitting drinking!

 Thiamine For Alcohol Withdrawal – Research